o11y-weekly/o11y-weekly.github.io/README.md

 Here is the latest news / feedbacks about observability.

-This week, let's see [what is OpenTelemetry](./2023-11-30_What_is_OpenTelemetry/README.md) and as a conclusion what are the limitations ?
+This week, let's see [what is OpenTelemetry](./2023-11-30_What_is_OpenTelemetry/README.md) and as a conclusion what are its limitations ?

 # Last Post
 [2023-11-30 #7 What is OpenTelemetry ?](./2023-11-30_What_is_OpenTelemetry/README.md)